Healthdirect Free Australian health advice you can count on.

 Trachoma

-5-minute read
+7-minute read

 Key facts

-• Sometimes children can have no symptoms.
+• Sometimes children have no symptoms but are still infectious.

-• Repeated infection can cause visual impairment, including blindness if left untreated.
+• Repeated infection can cause visual impairment, including blindness, if left untreated.

 What is trachoma?